Free flow Dam Buster sumps revolutionize another critical area of roof drainage

 Dam Buster free flow sumps come factory made in 100mm size increments to suit all sizes of box gutter between 200mm and 600mm.
 They can be easily fitted to virtually any box gutter, whether new or retrofit and are part of the integrated Dam Buster roof drainage system.

 Please Contact Us for more information.

 At this stage all models are in Zincalume, but quality powder coating is available and they can also be made in Colorbond, including Colorbond Ultra, or even in stainless steel.

 Potential uses of these amazing devices are limited only by the imagination, but include:

 - They easily replace standard code sumps - Dam Buster sumps are much simpler, perform far better and are also potentially a lot cheaper

 - Multiple sumps can be used along a single box gutter, including over very long distances.
 Extra redundancy is also built in along the length by cutting down the end wall of the overflow chamber in accordance with Dam Buster's Installation Manual.

 - They provide extra versatility in roof drainage design.
 As an example, they can be installed where a rainhead cannot be used due to the presence of a window or door below; in this case both the normal and overflow downpipes can potentially be concealed and directed internally away from the sump location.

-NOTE: A Performance Solution is required for installation certification purposes of Dam Buster free flow sump devices; that document should be developed by a qualified hydraulic engineer in accordance with the requirements of the National Construction Code.
+NOTE: A Performance Solution is required for installation certification purposes of Dam Buster free flow sump devices; that document should be developed by a suitable expert such as a qualified hydraulic engineer, in accordance with the requirements of the National Construction Code.